MainakMallick/ManiSkill/README.md

 **Evaluation script generation:**

-After quite a few number of attempts, I couldn't able to find out a standalone evaluation script or configuration of train_rgbd.py which will just run the trained diffusion policy 250 times in this “hard” evaluation episode and report the success rate (SR) in this specific evaluation episode over 5 different random seeds.
+After quite a few number of attempts, I couldn't able to find out a standalone evaluation script or configuration of train_rgbd.py for the diffusion policy case(though there are configurations in ppo case) which will just run the trained diffusion policy 250 times in this “hard” evaluation episode and report the success rate (SR) in this specific evaluation episode over 5 different random seeds.
 So I developed one - `test_policy.py`

 While developing this script I encountered a couple of challenges -

 *   *Challenge:* Code failed with `ModuleNotFoundError` for `FrameStack`.
     *   *Implication:* Script failed to start due to inability to import a necessary environment wrapper.
-    *   **Solution:** Correct the import path for `FrameStack` from `...wrappers.observation` to `...wrappers`.
+    *   *Solution:* Correct the import path for `FrameStack` from `...wrappers.observation` to `...wrappers`.

 *   *Challenge:* Checkpoint loading failed with `size mismatch` errors for model layers.
     *   *Implication:* Pre-trained agent weights could not be loaded because the current model structure didn't match the saved one.